ivanmercedes/picslim/README.md

 # PicSlim

-**Picslim** is a Node.js package that allows you to optimize images in a specified directory.
-It supports JPEG and PNG images, and you can control the quality and resizing of the images during optimization.
+**Picslim** is a Node.js package that allows you to efficiently optimize images within a specified directory.
+It supports **JPEG** and **PNG** images, image formats, offering fine-grained control over image quality and resizing options during the optimization process.
+With **Picslim**, you can effortlessly reduce file sizes and enhance the loading performance of your images.

 ## Installation